 Please remember that any inspection is a "Snapshot" of the day and the time of the inspection.
-An inspection occurred on any given day may not be representative of the overall long-term cleanliness of an establishment.
+An inspection that occurred on any given day may not be representative of the overall long-term cleanliness of an establishment.
 Also at the time of the inspection; violations are recorded but are often corrected on the spot prior to the Health Officer leaving the establishment.

 Grease Trap MaintenanceEffective February 7, 2018 Susquehanna Township will require a grease trap maintenance report at the time of the Food Facilities yearly inspection.
 If not available at time of the inspection, a copy of the most current grease trap maintenance report shall be submitted to the township no later than two weeks after the Food Facilities Yearly Food Safety Inspection.
 Reports may be submitted by email to the Township Health Officer or directly to the township at: